- 1 I. Thinking of PGEW about the Mardi Gras Menu Ideas

-Ahh, Mardi Gras.
-Otherwise known as “Fat Tuesday”, Mardi Gras is the last day before the season of Lent begins.
+Ahh, Mardi Gras Menu Ideas.
+A Mardi Gras – otherwise known as “Fat Tuesday”, Mardi Gras is the last day before the season of Lent begins.
 Since Lent is a time of self-reflection through sacrifice – traditionally the sacrifice of richer, more indulgent foods – the day before is a time to celebrate and all excess with reckless abandon.

 Most people tend to think of New Orleans during Mardi Gras, and with good reason: NOLA peeps are the ones who celebrate it best.
 In New Orleans, the celebration & revelry start a good two weeks before the actual Mardi Gras holiday arrives, with happy folks indulging in the parties, parades, and of course, all that incredible food.